Call Us Today! • 888-501-0530

 There are two benefit levels available with Funeral Insurance plans:

 Graded Life plans are for those with severe health.
-They are Guaranteed Issue life insurance plans (age range is 40-80) with no health questions.
+They are a form Guaranteed Issue life insurance plans (age range is 40-80) because they require no health questions.
 You cannot be turned down for this plan.
 For someone with a serious health impairment this is the way to go.
 The premiums will be pretty high but for someone who cannot get approved for any other type of policy this will make sure your family is take care of.

 It is very common that children of elderly parents will begin the process of looking for a plan to offset any funeral cost.
 Be aware that if you do want to apply to a plan you can be the owner of the policy as well as the beneficiary of the policy.
 Your parent(s) must sign the plan (Electronically or over the phone voice signature) and most carriers will call the proposed insured and do a quick interview to make sure they understand what they are applying for.
 This helps prevent fraud and protects your parents from someone taking a life insurance policy against them without their consent.